Klingebeil/homepage/wiki/Technology/digital-folk-theories.md

 (So, in that sense this collections of notes is an attempt at pointing out lazy or simplistic thinking in the popular discourse around new technologies.)

-- *Killer Apps* (pieces of software with a broad appeal) as the singular reason for the general adoption of a technology (or a lack of a killer app being the reason for failed adoption)
+- *Killer Apps* (pieces of software with a broad appeal) as the singular reason for the general adoption of a technology (or a lack of a killer app being the reason for failed adoption).
-- The *Gartner Hype Cycle* as a predictive model for technological development and adoption[^2]
+- The *Gartner Hype Cycle* as a predictive model for technological development and adoption.[^2]
 - *Generational cohorts* as fixed and unchanging groups of people exhibiting similar behaviour, regardless of age, life stage or material conditions.
 (Suggested by Falk Ebert)
-- The *technology use of young people* is a reliable indicator for future societal technology use (a good example here is also the myth of the “digital native”[^3])
+- The *technology use of young people* is a reliable indicator for future societal technology use (a good example here is also the myth of the ‘digital native’[^3]).
 - *Early adopter advantage*
 - *First mover advantage*[^4]
-- *Resistance to change* resulting from ignorance alone, not power relations or material conditions[^5]
+- *Resistance to change* resulting from ignorance alone, not power relations or material conditions.[^5]
-- The popular understanding of *disruption* as something inherent to technologies, not certain business strategies
+- The popular understanding of *disruption* as something inherent to technologies, not certain business strategies or management actions.
-- The popular notions of *technological revolutions* as clean cycles of technological innovation and adoption
+- The popular notions of *technological revolutions* as clean cycles of technological innovation and adoption.[^7]
 - The idea of *technological inevitability* or the *pandora's box of technology* in the sense that change through this technology will be inevitable, meaning adoption is imperative and every form of resistance (through laws, regulations or non-adoption) is either naive, misinformed or even dangerous.[^6] (Suggested by Wenzel Mehnert)

 [^1]: Arie Rip (2006).
 ‘Folk Theories of Nanotechnologists’.
 Science as Culture.
 Vol. 15, No. 4, 349–365, December 2006.